Non-Compliance and the Risks associated with it

 • Now that the entry and exit barriers were removed for most of the businesses, a need was felt for some laws to regulate the functioning of these businesses to safeguard the consumers.

-• While Government was selling shares of its own entities, it had the onus to at least make sure that the work being done under its own nose was legitimate, and that what would be done under the future owners is too.
+• While the Government was selling shares of its own entities, it had the onus to at least make sure that the work being done under its own nose was legitimate, and that what would be done under the future owners is too.

 Some of the laws and legislations that came up are: